 3. Proposals submitted should address an important area of concern for the health or healthcare of children, adolescents, and adults, preferably an area of concern that is salient to Med-Peds.
 The awards will be one-time awards; multiple-year funding requests will not be considered.
 Preference will be given to those proposals that have the potential to lead to projects of a larger or longer-term nature, and that address an important Med-Peds health issue.

-4. Applications must be received by July 14, 2017 at 11:59 PM EST. These initial proposals must include the following items*:
+4. Applications.
+These initial proposals must include the following items*: